Anupkumarpandey1/Team-Arcana/README.md

 ## 📌 Project Overview

-*LearnFlow* is an AI-driven educational platform designed to enhance and personalize the learning experience.
+*LearnFlow* is an AI-driven educational platform designed to enhance and personalize the learning experience.It revolutionizes online learning by automating content summarization and interactive study aids.
 It comprises two main modules:

 ### 🛡 1.
 Battleground
 Transform *YouTube videos, **documents, or **topics* into interactive AI-generated *quizzes*.
 Features include: